Johndel-Postrero/SysArch/README.md

 ## Installation

-### Step 1: Set up the environment
+### Step 1: Clone the repository
-1. Download and install [XAMPP](https://www.apachefriends.org/download.html) if you don't have it already
-2. Start the Apache and MySQL services from the XAMPP control panel

-### Step 2: Set up the database
-1. Open your web browser and navigate to `http://localhost/phpmyadmin`
-2. Create a new database named `sitin`
-3. Import the database from the `database/sitin.sql` file

-### Step 3: Set up the application
 1. Clone the repository into your XAMPP htdocs folder:
    ```
    git clone https://github.com/GelaPostrero/CCS-SITIN.git
    ```
    Alternatively, you can download the ZIP file from https://github.com/GelaPostrero/CCS-SITIN and extract it to `C:\xampp\htdocs\CCS-SITIN` or `/Applications/XAMPP/htdocs/CCS-SITIN` depending on your OS
 2. Make sure the file permissions are set correctly (readable for the web server)

+### Step 2: Set up the environment
+1. Download and install [XAMPP](https://www.apachefriends.org/download.html) if you don't have it already
+2. Start the Apache and MySQL services from the XAMPP control panel

+### Step 3: Set up the database
+1. Open your web browser and navigate to `http://localhost/phpmyadmin`
+2. Create a new database named `sitin`
+3. Import the database from the `database/sitin.sql` file

 ## Usage